Roca Partida

 Roca Partida (Split Rock) ranks as the smallest of the four Revillagigedo Islands, part of the Free and Sovereign State of Colima in Mexico.
 The uninhabited island (Latitude 19° 0'2.53"N, Longitude 112° 4'5.35"W) encompasses an extremely small area.
 Many divers rank it among the most beautiful dive sites in Mexico.
 Divers must obtain permits from the Mexican Armed Forces to enter the military zone surrounding the island.

 Geography

 The four Revillagigedo Islands originated as volcanoes.
 San Benedicto Island and Socorro Island erupted in 1953 and 1993, respectively.
 Clarion Island and Roca Partida lack recently known eruptions.
 Erosion over millennia reduced Roca Partida to a piece of bare rock, devoid of terrestrial vegetation.

 Roca Partida, 100 m long and 8 m wide, rises into two peaks.
 A low-lying bare rock area divides the two peaks, hence the name "Split Rock."
-The two peaks measured 25 m and 34 m high in 1953, but the higher peak apparently lost several meters (feet) since then, as the photographs illustrate.
+The two peaks measured 25 m and 34 m high in 1953, but the higher peak has apparently lost several meters (feet) since then, as the photographs illustrate.